colebarnes7/EDA_Git_Collaboration/README.md

 * Only 0.3% of clients with an annual income between $25,000-75,000 had a personal loan
 * 15.9% of clients with an annual income between $75,000-$150,000 had a personal loan
 * 49.3% of clients with an annual income over $150,000 had a personal loan
 * As the annual income of a client increases, it becomes exceedingly more likely for them to want to take out a personal loan with the bank.
-This is likely due to these clients having more capital in order to start paying off the loans they take out.
+This is likely due to these clients having more capital in order to start paying off the loans they take out.<br/>